Haritha-2324/EDA_Task_19Aug/README.md

 # Export data from Power BI

 Load the pre-processed data from the previous day task.
+Verified data integrity and structure.
+Export the finalized dataset as "final_data_for_powerbi.csv" for visualization in PowerBI.